• Skip to primary navigation

 • 2 eggs

-Key ingredients for apricot and nut sausages
+Labelled ingredients for vegetarian sausages

 Start by chopping the dried apricots into small pieces.
 Next, finely chop the onion and cook gently in a little olive oil until soft.